Wylliehj/Currency-converter/conceptual.md

 - What does Flask's `jsonify()` do?

-  - jsonify() is a way to respond to a request in which data is parsed and sent back in a json format return jsonify({'score': '17'})
+  - jsonify() is a way to respond to a request in which dataa is parsed and sent back in a json format return jsonify({'score': '17'})